mems/calepin/Development/HTML/HTML.md

 > Note: The use of the right angle bracket symbol ">" to indicate path direction is discouraged as its meaning, in the context used, is not clearly conveyed to all users.

+Use the attribute `aria-current="location"` to represents the current item.

 Use the `→` char instead.

 	<nav>